 - Learn the basics.
 That includes all the terminology that comes with buying shares in Apple, such as bid price, ask price and more.
 It also includes the different ways you can invest in the company, like share-dealing and trading.

 - Share-dealing vs Trading.
-Share-dealing is a form of investing that involves buying shares in a company.
-There are two ways you can make money from share-dealing: The first is when you sell your shares at a higher price than when you bought them, the second can come from dividends.
+Share-dealing is a form of investing that involves buying Apple stock.
+There are two ways you can make money from share-dealing: The first is when you sell your Apple shares at a higher price than when you bought them, the second can come from dividends.
 Some companies issue dividends to shareholders as part of the profits the company decides to share with investors.
-Trading usually refers to a shorter-term approach to investing, including buying and selling shares of a company on the same day (also known as day trading).
+Trading Apple shares usually refers to a shorter-term approach to investing, including buying and selling shares of a company on the same day (also known as day trading).
 If you choose to day-trade shares of Apple, you’re more concerned with reading the company’s chart than you are with projecting how consumers will react to the release of the next iPhone announcement.

 - Decide your budget.
-When you first start investing in stocks, it’s a good idea to start with a smaller budget, say, a few hundred dollars.
-With Apple trading near $300 a share, that might amount to buying no more than two or three shares.
+When you first decide to buy Apple shares, it’s a good idea to start with a smaller budget, say, a few hundred dollars.
+With Apple trading near $300 a share, that might amount to buying no more than one or two shares.
 As your experience and success grows, you might start to get more aggressive.

 - Choose a broker.
-There are many different online brokers you can use to buy and sell shares of Apple, including plenty of brokers that won’t charge more than a few pounds per trade.
+There are many different online brokers you can use to buy Apple shares, including plenty of brokers that won’t charge more than a few pounds per trade.
 Find a broker that combines an easy-to-use platform with low fees and a strong reputation.

 - Assess market conditions.
 When the stock market is going up sharply (a ‘bull market’), most stocks will rise.
 When the stock market is going down sharply (a ‘bear market’), most stocks will fall.
 You’re safer following the broader market trend, rather than trying to fight it.